 A short roadside path and narrow footbridge across the A465 take you into Hirwaun and a comfortable tarmac path by the infant River Cynon.
 This continues to Llwydcoed, where a narrow, steep crossing of the river leads to minor roads and the second major climb – reaching 8% as it ascends towards the A465.

 Gellideg (29mi) Here is the one unavoidable drawback of this route: a mile on the busy, three-lane A465.
-We wish we could recommend an alternative, but there literally isn’t one without a 20-mile detour.
+We wish we could recommend an alternative, but there’s no (official) one without a 20-mile detour.
 The Welsh Government has promised to build a path when it eventually rebuilds this section of road, or perhaps the plans to open up the old Abernant railway tunnel for cycling will provide an alternative.

 Until then, you have two choices.
 You can don your hi-vis, turn your rear light on, and pedal downhill to get this grotty mile over and done with.
 The right turn across two lanes of traffic to get onto Swansea Road is inevitably difficult and you will need to “take the lane” (especially as, strictly speaking, it’s a ‘no right turn’).
 We wouldn’t recommend it.

 Alternatively, there’s a time-honoured (if unofficial) diversion.
 When you reach the A465 junction, cross the road from the cycleway onto a path blocked off by boulders.
-Push your bike along the narrow, grassy southern verge until you reach a stile in the wire fence.
-Hoist your bike across, and ride along the disused road.
+Push your bike along the field edge until you reach an old road with broken tarmac.
 At the far end you’ll need to find a gap in the fence, or lift your bike over the gate.
 The area may be in use as a road construction yard, so we can’t guarantee that this will be possible when you visit.
 (We’re slightly amazed that the £100,000 that would be required to make a usable footpath hasn’t been spent, but there you go.)

 Follow the Swansea Road into Gellideg.
 Watch out for the sharp left turn by the shops, which is easy to miss.